13 Investigates

 and last updated

-In our previous reports in this series, we've discussed in detail several of the issues and concerns that SafeNest clients have shared with us.
+In our previous reports in this series, we've detailed several issues and concerns SafeNest clients have shared with us.

 Now, we're going to do a bit of fact-checking on what SafeNest promises to provide versus what more than a dozen clients say they received.

-"She (another client in the shelter) told me she was gonna kill me and that I had fed my son to the lions."
+"She (another client in the shelter) told me she was gonna kill me and that I had fed my son to the lions," Lauren told me.

-But April says, "Every day it's alarming to even wake up--to fights, yelling and screaming, people saying their stuff is missing."
+"Every day, it's alarming to even wake up — to fights, yelling and screaming, people saying their stuff is missing," said April, another SafeNest client who came forward with her concerns.

-Resident right #3: The right to confidentiality, including a prohibition against taking photos or recording video on shelter property.
+Resident right no. 3: The right to confidentiality — including a prohibition against taking photos or recording video on shelter property.
 But residents say that allows staff to turn a blind eye to bad behavior.

 "If they don't see it, it never happened," says former SafeNest client Natasha.

-"I knew they wasn't going to believe me so I had to take pictures," added April.
+"I knew they weren't going to believe me, so I had to take pictures," April added.

-Resident right #4: The right to live without the threat of violence, and no weapons are permitted anywhere on the property.
+Resident right no. 4: The right to live without the threat of violence, includes not permitting weapons anywhere on the property.

-Resident right #5: Residents have the right to a healthy, sober, drug-free environment.
+Resident right no. 5: Residents have the right to a healthy, sober, drug-free environment.

 "There's more violence and drug activity in there," said Natasha.
 "And they're sweeping it under the rug."